Contact our Governors

 Meet our Governors

-Kate Wilson - Chair and Co-opted Governor - Special responsibility for learning & development
+Kate Wilson - Chair and Co-opted Governor - Maths & Computing Faculty Link and SEND Governor

 Alan Salt - Principal - Principal of King Edward VI Community College